entrophy/playlist-everything-fbplayer/README.md

  - You should now be all set up and ready to contribute to the project!

-(Important!
-The build system above is designed for unix systems.
+**Important!** The build system above is designed for unix systems.
 If you are on windows, it will probably be somewhat different.
-Catch us on our IRC channel if you need any help).
+Catch us on our IRC channel if you need any help.

-(Another!
+**Another!
 Important!
-Notice!
-If you have any coffeescript package installed already in sublime, as for example the "CoffeeScript" package for neat syntax highlighting and stuff, you will probably have a build system reacting to coffeescript source files already.
-If you would like to use our build system, remember to comment out the existing coffeescript build system so they won't collide.)
+Notice!** If you have any coffeescript package installed already in sublime, as for example the "CoffeeScript" package for neat syntax highlighting and stuff, you will probably have a build system reacting to coffeescript source files already.
+If you would like to use our build system, remember to comment out the existing coffeescript build system so they won't collide.

 ## Contribute?
 Chat?
 Yell at us?
 Drink a beer?